PEPPER GROWING TIPS

 .

-I personally like the Hefty brand freezer bag, which is very easy to get, or even better is the Ziploc® brand Vacuum Freezer bags which can be purchased online.
+Check moisture in seeds.
 Jars or plastic bags are great for storing pepper seeds in the refrigerator, but you need to put at least a slip of newspaper in with the seeds, as a moisture indicator.

 If you pull out the newspaper, and it is not crispy-dry, you need to dump out both the newspaper and the seeds out onto a paper plate to dry in the sun, to drive off excess moisture.
 Or you can purchase some "indicator silica gel", and put that in with your seeds to absorb any moisture.

 Bulk indicator silica gel is sold at crafts shops, to dry flowers, called Flower Drying Crystals.
 We take a few tablespoons of the gel and put it into a paper packet, like a #3 or #4 coin envelope, that you can buy at a stationery store.
 Then fold the flap but do not seal, just close with a paper clip.
-Check the gel periodically, and is will change from dark blue to pink wjen it has absorbed moisture.
+Check the gel periodically, and is will change from dark blue to pink when it has absorbed moisture.

 humidity strip